feluxe/sty/README.md

 ### Primitives

-There is a bunch of tiny, but flexible primitives that are used to style your strings:
+There is a bunch of tiny, but flexible primitives that are used for styling your strings:

 * `ef` (effects)
 * `fg` (foreground)